 As you complete your application, please think about the times you have taken initiative to learn new things, to solve challenging problems, or to develop new insights.
 What have you discovered?
 How did you share what you learned?
 Why does it matter to you and others?
 We would like to hear about these experiences to help us understand how you might engage within our classrooms.

 Demonstrated Leadership Potential

-Our motto is “change lives, change organizations, and change the world.”
+Our motto is “change lives, change organizations, change the world.”
 Since we believe that past actions are the best predictor of future actions, we want to hear about how you have created positive change in the organizations and communities in which you have been involved.
-Whether you have helped someone on your team tackle a new task or have identified a new way to improve a process, we look for evidence of how you have influenced those around you.
+Whether you helped someone on your team tackle a new task or identified a new way to improve a process, we look for evidence of how you have influenced those around you.

 The leadership behaviors we seek when evaluating your application include: strategic thinking, initiative, persistence, results orientation, engaging others, and developing others.
 In your application, we are looking for times when you have used these behaviors to create impact or change.

 You have an opportunity to describe your activities, interests, and professional experience in designated sections of your application and in your resume.
-Your recommenders also will provide information about your contributions in their letters of recommendation.
+Your recommenders also will provide information about your contributions in their letters of reference.
 However, if you would like to expand on anything you’ve done and why you think it is meaningful, you are welcome to use the optional short-answer question in the application.

 Personal Qualities & Contributions

 To understand how you will contribute to the Stanford community, we’d like to know who you are, not simply what you have done.
 Your values, beliefs, identity, passions, experiences, and ambitions will help shape the perspectives of your classmates and enrich our community.